 “The Boyces,” J.R. wrote, “were general traders in Hardy County, Romney City, Va.
 Three generations were born in Virginia.
 My grandfather, Aaron Boyce, fought in the Revolution for American Independence.
 He was born in about 1735 and had roughly ten children, including my father, Richard, and his brothers, Robert and Nicholas.
 The Boyces were some of the earliest settlers of Virginia.
 I believe they came from Wales.”

 There’s no reason to doubt that J.R.’s grandfather was an Aaron Boyce from Hardy County, Virginia.
-The problem is that I haven’t been able to find a record of him.
+The problem is that I haven’t found a record of him.
 Nearly everyone on Ancestry has decided J.R.’s grandfather is another Richard Boyce.
 They all reference a widely available probate record for a Richard Boyce (1735-1791) of Hardy County.
-He certainly looks like he may have been the father of the Richard Boyce who lived in Kentucky.
-In his will, Richard actually leaves Kentucky property to his son, Richard.
-He also lists a Robert and Nicholas as sons.
+He certainly looks like he may have been the father of the Richard Boyce, who lived in Kentucky.
+In his will, Richard leaves Kentucky property to his son, Richard, and he also lists a Robert and Nicholas as sons.

-My current working theory is that there may have been two Richard Boyces, cousins, in Logan County Kentucky during the early 1800s.
+My current working theory is that there may have been two Richard Boyce cousins, in Logan County, Kentucky, during the early 1800s.
 There’s some evidence that this may be the case.
-Maybe a search of property records on a subsequent visit will show there were two Richard Boyces living in Logan County in the early part of the 19th Century.
+Maybe a search of property records on a subsequent visit will show two Richard Boyces were living in Logan County in the early part of the 19th Century.
 And maybe a more thorough search of the Hardy County archives will turn up an Aaron Boyce.